 For example, if this is a follow-up to downloading an ebook, include the name of the ebook and a link to the PDF.
-If it's a follow-up to registering for a webinar, include the webinar information, including the time and date and how to log in.

-Trigger: Took One Action in a Series, but Not the Next
+Trigger: Took one action in a series, but not the next.

 What to Send: Related Content and an Alternative Action

-Trigger: Viewed Specific Content
+Trigger: Viewed high-intent content.